-Long Name: Atrial Afibrillation - Right Atrial Lesion - Method Short Name: AFibRtAtrialLesMeth Definition - Indicate the types of Right Atrial lesions.
-If more than one lesion was made, select all that apply.
+Long Name: Atrial Afibrillation - Right Atrial Lesion - Method select all that apply.

+Short Name: AFibRtAtrialLesMeth

+Definition - Indicate the types of Right Atrial lesions.
+If more than one lesion was made,

 SVC Line - Indicate whether the AFib lesion was an SVC Line.
 The term "intercaval line" may be used when describing both the SVC line and the IVC line together.
-The inter-caval line is an important lesion and it can be completed by any of the methods.
+The intercaval line is an important lesion and it can be completed by any of the methods.
 It may be done by a single incision with the full cut-and-sew technique.
 Most commonly, this is performed separately by the bipolar RF clamp or cryo device as two separate lesions.